michaelthomasletts/michaelthomasletts.github.io/content/blog/retinitis-pigmentosa.md

 To experience something so bewildering and terrible as this -- to find yourself erecting indomitable boundaries with somebody you regarded as a special person, and to not even understand how you arrived at such an awful point -- _while going blind_ introduced a quasi-mythical quality to the whole experience/memory of this period of my life.
 I reached out to this old friend as a well-intentioned and well-meaning reaction to my condition.
 Reaching out to old friends (they weren't the only person I contacted), instead of withdrawing from the world and slinking into neurosis, seemed like a great idea.
 In all cases, except this one, I was glad I reached out to people.
 Everybody, except one, was happy to hear from me.
 Reconnecting with an old friend who I held in high esteem was supposed to _raise_ my spirit, not _test it_.

+{{< figure
+    src="/images/girl.jpg"
+    alt="girl"
+    class="center"
+>}}

 I'm not religious, but it was genuinely hard not to think at times like I was being tested by some cosmic entity who wanted to see if I would collapse.
 Like some twisted initiation I never constented to -- and which our modern, positive, and _affirming_ culture will no doubt insist I recapitulate in the form of _ten things I learned_.
 I didn't collapse.
 I passed muster.
 But I won't sanitize my experience into feel-good bulletpoints.
-I'm a human being, not a CLAUDE.md file.

-{{< figure
-    src="/images/girl.jpg"
-    alt="girl"
-    class="center"
->}}

 Being diagnosed with a permanently life-altering and incurable condition -> losing trust in my employer -> experiencing an inexplicable relational rupture -- _that's a lot_.
 Frankly, that's _rare_.
 And not in the special, narcissistic sense of the word _rare_.